-Customizing Email Notifications for CCed Users in Docusign with ReactJS
+Using ReactJS to Customize Email Notifications for CCed Users in Docusign

-Customizing Email Notifications for CCed Users in Docusign with ReactJS
+Using ReactJS to Customize Email Notifications for CCed Users in Docusign

 Tailoring Docusign Notifications: A Guide

-However, developers and users often encounter limitations when attempting to customize these email blurbs via the Docusign API, particularly when the CCed user is positioned last in the routing order.
-The default behavior seems to overwrite customized messages with a generic notification, thereby diluting the personalization aspect intended for the CCed user's email.
+But when trying to alter these email blurbs using the Docusign API, developers and users frequently run into problems, especially if the person who is copied on the message is sent last in the routing sequence.
+It appears that the default behavior distorts the personalized element meant for the CCed user's email by replacing personalized messaging with a generic notification.
 This issue not only impacts the user's experience by providing less tailored information but also reflects the broader challenge of achieving deep customization within automated workflows managed by Docusign.

 Command Description

-require('docusign-esign') Imports the DocuSign eSignature Node.js client library.
+require('docusign-esign') Imports the Node.js client library for DocuSign eSignature.

-setBasePath() Sets the base path for the API client to the DocuSign demo (sandbox) environment.
+setBasePath() Establishes the base path to the DocuSign demo (sandbox) environment for the API client.

-new docusign.EnvelopesApi() Initializes a new instance of the Envelopes API, used for managing envelopes.
+new docusign.EnvelopesApi() Starts a fresh instance of the envelopes API, which is used to handle envelopes.

 JavaScript and Node.js Implementation